PHI Matching Services Project

 About the Project

-Personal assistance and home care services are changing.
+Personal assistance and home care services are evolving.
 Consumers are increasingly receiving these services through self-directed programs where consumers or their families hire and supervise caregivers directly.
 The absence of a traditional home care agency can pose challenges for consumers and workers seeking to locate one another.

-Several states are experimenting with solutions that more efficiently connect consumers with workers.
+Several states and organizations are experimenting with solutions that more efficiently connect consumers with workers.
 One approach is a “matching service registry.”
 This labor market intermediary creates a platform for matching supply and demand by allowing consumers to tap into an up-to-date registry of available workers, and workers to signal their availability for employment.

 The goals of this project are to: